geavenx/vpn-totp-linux/README.md

 Put the vpn-totp.desktop file in `/home/you/.local/share/applications`

-**NOTE: REMEMBER TO CHANGE THE PATH TO THE vpn-totp BINARY INSIDE THE .desktop FILE!!!**
+**NOTE: REMEMBER TO CHANGE THE PATH TO THE vpn-totp SCRIPT EXECUTABLE INSIDE THE .desktop FILE!!!**

 ## System tray